Eric J. Taipale

 -

-Bachelors of Arts, Joint Honors (BA.H.) in Psychology and Sociology (2023-in progress)
+Bachelors of Arts, Honors (BA.H.), Major in Psychology (2023 - )

 Queen's University at Kingston